- Service & Repair

 Introduced for 2011, the Mini Cooper Countryman serves as the brand's entry into the small-crossover segment.
 It has a taller stance and, unlike other Coopers, four conventional side doors and available all-wheel drive.
 Buyers have a choice of a normally aspirated four-cylinder engine or a turbo four-cylinder (S versions).
 It competes against the Volkswagen Tiguan and Nissan Juke.

-New for 2013 Bluetooth connectivity is now standard, while the previously standard satellite radio feature is now optional.
+Bluetooth connectivity is now standard, while the previously standard satellite radio feature is now optional.

 ExteriorThe Countryman is instantly recognizable as a Mini, but it loses some of the "cuteness" that's been a defining element of the regular Cooper.
 The grille is larger and more upright, and the headlights aren't circular like they are on the Cooper.
 Overall, the Countryman's front-end styling is more aggressive and serious.
 Roof rails are standard.